isaiahcolson/watchlist-client/README.md

 - [x] determine best action forward, styling then adding manual orderi
 - [X] set titles to links to title show pages, replace title names with images
 - [x] allow drag and drop for watchlist
-- [ ] set users index for drag and drop
+- [x] rethink watchlist wireframe
-- [ ] rethink watchlist wireframe
+- [X] add watchlist header and finalize positioning
-- [ ] add watchlist header and finalize positioning
+- [ ] send new watchlist order to database

 * add 10 movies and 10 shows of seeded data